microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-messaging-overview.md

 ### reactions

 Represents reactions from other users on this message.
-This includes reactions like likes etc. Each elements represents information about the reaction and the user who reacted.
+This includes reactions like likes etc. Each element represents information about the reaction and the user who reacted.

 Example of a message with reaction in it